fission/fission/Documentation/Architecture.md

 ### Timer

-The timer works like kubernetes CronJob but instead of creating a pod to do the task, it sends a request to router to invoke the function.
+The timer works like kubernetes CronJob but instead of creating a pod to do the task, it sends a request to the router to invoke the function.
 It's suitable for the background tasks that need to executor periodically.

 The timer works like a Kubernetes CronJob, but instead of creating a